pulp/pulp/docs/plugins/plugin-api/download.rst

 .. autoclass:: pulpcore.plugin.download.DownloadResult
     :no-members:

-.. _configuring-from-an-importer:
+.. _configuring-from-an-remote:

-Configuring from an Importer
+Configuring from an Remote
 ----------------------------

-When fetching content during a sync, the importer has settings like SSL certs, SSL validation, basic auth credentials, and proxy settings.
+When fetching content during a sync, the remote has settings like SSL certs, SSL validation, basic auth credentials, and proxy settings.
 Downloaders commonly want to use these settings while downloading.
-The importer can automatically configure a downloader with these settings using the :meth:`~pulpcore.plugin.models.Importer.get_asyncio_downloader` call.
+The remote can automatically configure a downloader with these settings using the :meth:`~pulpcore.plugin.models.Remote.get_asyncio_downloader` call.
 Here is an example:

->>> downloader = my_importer.get_asyncio_downloader('http://example.com')
+>>> downloader = my_remote.get_asyncio_downloader('http://example.com')
 >>> downloader.fetch()  # This downloader is fully configured

-The :meth:`~pulpcore.plugin.models.Importer.get_asyncio_downloader` internally calls the `DownloaderFactory`, so it expects a `url` that the `DownloaderFactory` can build a downloader for.
+The :meth:`~pulpcore.plugin.models.Remote.get_asyncio_downloader` internally calls the `DownloaderFactory`, so it expects a `url` that the `DownloaderFactory` can build a downloader for.
 See the :class:`~pulpcore.plugin.download.DownloaderFactory` for more information on supported urls.

 .. tip::
-    The :meth:`~pulpcore.plugin.models.Importer.get_asyncio_downloader` accepts kwargs that can
+    The :meth:`~pulpcore.plugin.models.Remote.get_asyncio_downloader` accepts kwargs that can
     enable size or digest based validation, and specifying a file-like object for the data to be written into.
-See :meth:`~pulpcore.plugin.models.Importer.get_asyncio_downloader` for more
+See :meth:`~pulpcore.plugin.models.Remote.get_asyncio_downloader` for more
     information.

 .. note::
-    All :class:`~pulpcore.plugin.download.HttpDownload` downloaders produced by the same importer instance share an `aiohttp` session, which provides a connection pool, connection reusage and keep-alives shared across all downloaders produced by a single importer.
+    All :class:`~pulpcore.plugin.download.HttpDownload` downloaders produced by the same remote instance share an `aiohttp` session, which provides a connection pool, connection reusage and keep-alives shared across all downloaders produced by a single remote.

 .. _exception-handling: